LLNL/serac/README.md

 Getting Started
 ------
 1. Serac uses git submodules, so the project must be cloned recursively.
-Using bitbucket SSH keys, the command is:
+Using GitHub SSH keys, the command is:

-    `git clone --recursive ssh://git@cz-bitbucket.llnl.gov:7999/ser/serac.git`
+    `git clone --recursive git@github.com:LLNL/serac.git`

 2. The easiest path to install both Serac and its dependencies is to use Spack.
 This has been encapsulated using Uberenv.
 It will generate a uberenv_libs directory containing a Spack instance with Serac dependencies installed.
 It also generate a host-config file (uberenv_libs\<config_dependent_name\>.cmake) we can now use to build Serac.
 The CMake configuration phase has also been encapsulated in config-build.py.